-On February 14, 2007, the Company agreed to issue certain warrants (the "2017 Warrants") to purchase an aggregate of 10,450,000 Pre-Split Ordinary Shares (or 2,090,000 Ordinary Shares after giving effect to the Share Consolidation).
+On February 14, 2007, the Company agreed to issue, and on June 8, 2007 (following receipt of Guernsey regulatory approvals) the Company issued, certain warrants (the "2017 Warrants") to purchase an aggregate of 10,450,000 Pre-Split Ordinary Shares (or 2,090,000 Ordinary Shares after giving effect to the Share Consolidation).
 The 2017 Warrants relate to the January 24, 2007 private placement of Pre-Split Ordinary Shares and the recipients include, among others, a number of members of management of Tethys and CanArgo.
-The 2017 Warrants are exercisable at a price of US\$0.50 per share (prior to giving effect to the Share Consolidation) and have a term of ten years.
+The 2017 Warrants are exercisable at a price of US\$2.50 per share and have a term of ten years from the June 2007 date of issuance of certificates relating thereto.